 A more muted multi-colored cup set this time with a silver band and hand of fatima (khamsa) printed on the cup.
 This symbol is one of protection and the silver design will pair great with a traditional Moroccan tea pot.

-While it’s difficult to find Moroccan tea cups outside of Morocco, American retailer World Market often carries traditional tea cups.
-They can be bought in the store or purchased online.
+While it’s difficult to find Moroccan tea cups outside of Morocco, Amazon often carries traditional tea cups.
 They don’t typically have a wide range of styles but if you’re not particular you can find something that works.

 Planning a Moroccan Tea Party?